dopetard/xchange/docs/PRD.md

 The picture below depicts the flow of the preimage in case of a swap in which the user receives funds on-chain (which will probably be used most of the time):

-Consider a scenario in which the user wants to trade 10 lightning-LTC for 1 BTC:
+Consider a scenario in which the user wants to trade 10 LTC on Lightning for 1 BTC on the chain:

 1. Xchange generates the preimage and locks up the funds the user wants to receive (1 BTC)
 2. The user locks up the funds he want to sell (10 lightning-LTC)